Diocese of Helena

-The Diocese of Helena (Dioecesis Helenensis) is the Latin Church ecclesiastical territory, or diocese, of the Catholic Church in western Montana in the United States.
-It is a suffragan diocese of the ecclesiastical province of the Archdiocese of Portland in Oregon.

-The mother church of the Diocese of Helena is the Cathedral of Saint Helena in Helena.
-The diocese was erected on March 7, 1884.
+The Diocese of Helena (Dioecesis Helenensis) is a diocese of the Catholic Church in western Montana in the United States.
+Erected in 1884, it is a suffragan diocese of the ecclesiastical province of the Archdiocese of Portland in Oregon.
+The see church is the Cathedral of Saint Helena in Helena.

 Territory

 The Diocese of Helena covers 51,922 square miles, encompassing 21 counties and parts of two others.
 As of 2023, the diocese had 57 parishes and 38 missions divided into six deaneries: Bozeman, Butte, Conrad, Helena, Kalispell, and Missoula.

 The diocese in 2023 was served by 61 priests, 34 permanent deacons, seven religious brothers and four nuns.

 History

 1800 to 1880

 The earliest Catholic presence in western Montana was the arrival of Catholic Iroquois/Haudenosaunee fur traders who settled with the Flathead Nation around 1811.
 The Flathead sent emissaries to St. Louis, Missouri four times in the 1830s to petition the Diocese of St. Louis for their own missionaries.

 Finally, in 1840, the diocese sent missionary Pierre-Jean de Smet to Montana.
 The next year, the priest returned to Montana to found St. Mary's Mission near present-day Missoula.
 In 1844, DeSmet worked to create St. Ignatius's Mission north of Missoula.

 In 1873, Catholic missionaries built the first Catholic chapel in Missoula, then constructed St. Francis Xavier Church there in 1881.
 In Butte, the first Catholic church, St. Patrick's, also opened in 1881.